jjtron/six-questions/README.md

 immediately after npm install, before first time compile, so that its modifications get cached, or else it is unalterable afterward.

+Then, create a /node_modules/@types/date-picker-nextjs/index.d.ts file.
+Use the terminal.
+The contents of the file should be as follows . . .
+    declare module 'date-picker-nextjs';

 ## Getting Started notes that come with app creation